image-source-control/image-source-control/readme.txt

 - Feature: Added "CC BY-SA 2.0 DE" to available licenses
 - Improvement: The overview position option became more visual and shows a preview of the choice when changed
 - Improvement: Hide the position option, when the option to disable frontend markup is checked
+- Improvement: Added Post Index section to Tools page with a list of indexed published posts by post type
+- Improvement: Reordered Tools page for more clarity
-- Improvement: Replace usage of media.php for compatibility with WordPress 6.3
+- Dev: Replace usage of media.php for compatibility with WordPress 6.3

 = 2.13.0 =